MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 ### JSON patch overrides

-You can use `jsonPatchOverrides` in the `overrideRule` object to specify the changes to apply to the selected resources.
+You can use `jsonPatchOverrides` in the `overrideRules` object to specify the changes to apply to the selected resources.
 The `JsonPatch` object supports the following fields:

 * `op`: The operation to perform.
-  * Supported operations include `add`, `remove`, and `replace`.
+Supported operations include:
   * `add`: Adds a new value to the specified path.
   * `remove`: Removes the value at the specified path.
   * `replace`: Replaces the value at the specified path.

 * `path`: The path to the field to modify.
-  * Guidance on specifying paths includes:
+Guidance on specifying paths includes:
   * Must start with a `/` character.
   * Can't be empty or contain an empty string.
-    * Can't be a `TypeMeta` field ("/kind" or "/apiVersion").
+  * Can't be a `TypeMeta` field (`/kind` or `/apiVersion`).
-    * Can't be a `Metadata` field ("/metadata/name" or "/metadata/namespace") except the fields "/metadata/labels" and "/metadata/annotations".
+  * Can't be a `Metadata` field (`/metadata/name` or `/metadata/namespace`), except the fields `/metadata/labels` and `/metadata/annotations`.
   * Can't be any field in the status of the resource.

-    * Examples of valid paths include:
+  Examples of valid paths include:

   * `/metadata/labels/new-label`
   * `/metadata/annotations/new-annotation`
   * `/spec/template/spec/containers/0/resources/limits/cpu`
   * `/spec/template/spec/containers/0/resources/requests/memory`

 * `value`: The value to add, remove, or replace.
-  * If the `op` is `remove`, you can't specify a `value`.
+If `op` is `remove`, you can't specify `value`.

-### Use multiple override patches
+### Multiple override patches

-You can add multiple `jsonPatchOverrides` to an `overrideRule` to apply multiple changes to the select cluster resources, as shown in the following example:
+You can add multiple `jsonPatchOverrides` fields to an `overrideRules` object to apply multiple changes to the selected cluster resources.
+Here's an example:

 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1alpha1